Nationwide Lifetime Interest Only Mortgages

 One of the risks associated with Nationwide’s Lifetime Interest Only Mortgage is that investments may not perform as expected, leading to a shortfall in repayments.
 This risk can be particularly concerning for retirees who rely on investment returns to cover mortgage payments and other expenses.

 To mitigate this risk, borrowers should diversify their investments and seek professional advice from financial advisors.
-It is also important to consider downsizing or releasing equity in the future if necessary.
+It is also essential to consider downsizing or releasing equity in the future if necessary.

 In addition, borrowers should carefully review all terms and conditions before taking out a lifetime interest-only mortgage to ensure they fully understand the potential risks involved.